ScottishCovidResponse/DataRepository/README.md

 # DataRepository

-This is a git repository to store
+This is a git repository to store human readable data for the SCRC data pipeline.
+We anticipate that the Data Products stored here will be primarily toml files encoding epidemiological parameters.

 ## Data Product format